Vincent Smarkusz - 20th Century Figurative Expressionist and Mythic-Realism Painter

 1946 to 1949 - Expressionist Lithographic Prints in Connecticut - between trips to, and after, Mexico

 - Smarkusz resumed studies at Hartford Art School and began promoting his services as a commercial artist.

-- He produced dozens of B&W lithographic prints in expressionistic moods from 1947 to 1949.
+- He produced dozens of Expressionist B&W lithographic prints from 1946 to 1949.

 - One of them is named "The Funeral" - a somber Catholic scene of a burial in winter.